 Cacao powder is the raw form of chocolate minus the dairy and sugar and has a bitter, chocolate-y taste.
 It contains essential fatty acids, iron, zinc, sulphur, magnesium, calcium, and potassium, so this superfood packs quite a punch.
 Cacao powder is also one of the world’s richest sources of antioxidants.

 Maca is a type of plant and the root is edible with a strong earthy, slight butterscotch flavour to it.
 It’s been known to enhance moods; lower stress, increase energy and its abundance of fatty acids can improve brain function.

 Bee pollen is the male seed of the flower and has a slightly sweet, floral flavour.
 It’s health benefits include boosting the immune and digestive systems, aiding in prostate and fertility problems, supporting heart health, and being an excellent source of amino acids, vitamins, minerals, carbohydrates, lipids, and proteins.

 Lucuma is a type of fruit that is maple-like in flavour with a mellow sweetness.
 It’s been known to support heart health, decrease the effects of hypertension, normalise blood sugar, aid wound healing and is high in beta-carotene, zinc, vitamin B3 and calcium.

 Blackcurrants are a popular berry, although not many people tend to eat it, despite having superfood properties.
-They have a sweet, earthy flavour and may help prevent diabetes, aid muscle recovery and slow the aging process through antioxidants.
+They have a sweet, earthy flavour and may help prevent diabetes, aid muscle recovery and slow the ageing process through antioxidants.

 This may be a new one, but this nut is a good source of omega-3s and protein with 9g of protein per ounce.
 It has a nutty, almost buttery flavour, with some people saying it tastes almost fishy.